sf-wdi-24/modules/week-07-rails-continued/day-02/module-02/readme.md

 ## Model Validations

 Validations provide security against invalid or harmful data entering into the database.
-Active Record provides a convenient and easy set of built-in methods for validating model attributes, as well as the ability to define custom validator methods.
+Active Record provides a <a href="http://guides.rubyonrails.org/active_record_validations.html" target="_blank">convenient and easy set of built-in methods</a> for validating model attributes, as well as the ability to define custom validator methods.
 An example of a built-in validation:

 ```ruby
 #